alexch/codelikethis/public/projects/yelpington_app.md

 <!--BOX-->

 ## IceBox

-* Create your own API endpoint to extend the restaurants listed, or to create your own restaurant data.

 * Create a contact form to submit user comments to the restaurant page which will then be displayed on that page.